voytech/tabulate/README.md

 }
 ```

-When output tabular format supports styles - You could then add support for rendering default attributes as follow:
+When output tabular format supports styles - You could then add support for rendering built-in attributes as follow:

 ```kotlin
 class ExampleExportOperationsConfiguringFactory<T> : ExportOperationsConfiguringFactory<T, SomeRenderingContext>() {